Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Introduction

-The aim of the present paper is to provide a unified rigorous framework for studying spider-web graphs and their spectra and to identify their limit as a Cayley graph of the lamplighter group $\lamp_k=\Z/k\Z\wr \Z$ (see Subsection \ref{subsectionLamplighter} for the definition).
-More precisely, our main result is that the spider-web graphs $\unkSw{2}{M}{N}$ converge, as $M,N\rightarrow\infty$ to the Diestel-Leader graph $\DL(k,k)$, which is, as is well known (see \cite{Woess}), isomorphic to a certain Cayley graph of any wreath product $G\wr \Z$ with $G$ a finite group of order $k$.
+The aim of the present paper is therefore to provide a unified rigorous framework for studying spider-web graphs $\unkSw{2}{N}{M}$, for any $k\geq 2$, and their spectra, and to identify their limit, as $M,N\rightarrow\infty$, as a particular Cayley graph of the lamplighter group $\lamp_k=\Z/k\Z\wr \Z$ (see Subsection~\ref{subsectionLamplighter} for the definition) known (see \cite{MR2138121}) as the Diestel-Leader graph .

 Convergence of spider-web graphs to this graph comes from the following structural result that we prove.
 For any $k\geq 2$, the oriented spider-web graph $\orkSw{k}{N}{M}$ decomposes into the tensor product of the graph $\orkSw{k}{N}{1}$ and the oriented cycle $\vec C_M$ of length $M$.
-It is then useful to note that the sequence $\orkSw{k}{N}{1}$ is nothing else than the well-studied sequence of de Brujin graphs, see Subsection \ref{subsectionBruijn}.
+It is then useful to note that the sequence $\orkSw{k}{N}{1}$ is nothing else than the well-studied sequence of de Bruijn graphs, see Subsection~\ref{subsectionBruijn}.
+De Bruijn graphs are famous for their useful connectivity properties and, being both Hamiltonian and Eulerian, are used both in mathematics, where they represent word overlaps in symbolic dynamical systems, and in applications, as for example for the discrete model for the Bernoulli map or for genome assembly in bioinformatics \cite{CPT}.
+Our results imply that, for each $k\geq 2$, the two-parameter family $\{\unkSw{k}{N}{M}\}$ of spider-web graphs is in fact a natural extension of the family of de Bruijn graphs $\unB_{k,N}$.

-We then prove a result of independent interest, that de Brujin graphs are isomorphic to another well-known sequence of finite graphs provided by a self-similar action of the lamplighter group $\lamp_k$ by automorphisms on the $k$-regular rooted tree, see \cite{AutLamplighter}.

-We view the graphs $\unkSw{k}{N}{M}$ as elements of the compact topological space of (isomorphism classes of) $2k$-regular rooted graphs (see Definition \ref{DefTopo} and below for more details).
-Our main result then follows: the sequence of spider-web graphs $\orkSw{k}{N}{M}$ (respectively $\unkSw{k}{N}{M}$) converges, as $M,N \rightarrow \infty$ to the Cayley graph of the lamplighter group $\lamp_k$, see Theorem \ref{ThmConvergenceM1} (respectively Corollary \ref{CorConvergenceUnoriented}).
-There is also an alternative more direct way to prove that de Bruijn graphs $\unB_{k,N}$ (as well as the spider-web graphs) converge to the Diestel-Lieder graph $\DL(k,k)$ \cite{PH}.
+We then prove a result of independent interest, that de Bruijn graphs are isomorphic to another well-known sequence of finite graphs provided by a self-similar action of the lamplighter group $\lamp_k$ by automorphisms on the $k$-regular rooted tree, see \cite{MR1866850}.
+Our main result then follows: the sequence of spider-web graphs $\orkSw{k}{N}{M}$ (respectively $\unkSw{k}{N}{M}$) converges, as $M,N \rightarrow \infty$ to the Cayley graph of the lamplighter group $\lamp_k$, see Theorem~\ref{ThmConvergenceM1} (respectively Corollary~\ref{CorConvergenceUnoriented}).
+There is also an alternative more direct way to prove that de Bruijn graphs $\unB_{k,N}$ (as well as the spider-web graphs) converge to the Diestel-Leader graph $\DL(k,k)$ \cite{PH}.